 - A person with licensure in another state with equivalent standards and CCC holders may practice speech-language pathology or audiology in the state pending Board of Examiners disposition of their applications.

-Clinical fellows must obtain a provisional license and obtain 10 hours of continuing education if renewing the provision license.
+Clinical fellows must obtain a provisional license and obtain 10 hours of continuing education if renewing the provisional license.

-Twenty clock hours of continuing education per biennium; provisional licensee must obtain 10 hours if renewing; dual licensees must obtain 30 hours per biennium.
-This license is renewable for one additional year.
+Twenty clock hours of continuing education are required per biennium; dual licensees must obtain 30 hours per biennium.
+One hour per year of ethics continuing education is required for renewal.

 Questions regarding state advocacy issues?
 Call ASHA at 800-498-2071 and ask for the State Advocacy Team.